Mysterious Creatures: Plot

 It is November 2004, and Bill and Wendy Ainscow are struggling to cope with Social Services' neglect of their daughter, in her 30s and who is autistic.
 In a desperate attempt to escape, they posted a suicide note to a newspaper and ingested a variety of sleeping pills, walking together into the ocean in the hopes of committing suicide.
 On this tragic day, Bill lost his life, however Wendy was rescued, leading her to live her life caring for her daughter alone, with no state help, leading her to a second suicide attempt.

-The struggles came from the fact that Social Services refused to help lonely, naïve Lisa with social skills so she may get living life with people (friends and a lover).
+The struggles came from the fact that Social Services refused to help lonely, naïve Lisa with social skills so she might get help living life with people (friends and a lover).
 They outrageously claimed she didn't need such help.
 Lisa had an addiction to spending money which her parents didn't have on designer shoes and cuddly toys, which would lead to violent outbursts if her demands were not met.
 Bill had also previously been in prison for stealing £50,000 to pay for his daughter's obsessions.

 After the second suicide attempt, both women went on to live the rest of their lives, albeit apart.